Frequently Asked Questions

 What is the purpose of the Media Arts Center?

 The purpose of the Media Arts Center is to support Sisters in Cinema’s mission to center and celebrate Black girls, women, and gender non-conforming media makers by providing programs designed to educate, raise visibility, and support and serve our communities.
 It will also be open to the South Shore community and Chicago-based industry professionals.
 The building will house gallery space, a 45-seat theater, edit/computer lab, offices and classroom/conference space.

 When will the Media Arts Center open to the public?

-The Sisters in Cinema Media Arts Center is scheduled to open Fall 2021.
+The Sisters in Cinema Media Arts Center is scheduled to open in 2023.

 How is the Sisters in Cinema Media Arts Center supported?